jaumlrc/ProphET/README.md

 ------
 <h4>Required libraries and programs:</h4>

 Broad users don't need to install any of the of programs and libraries listed below.
-Please follow the instructions on [README_BROAD_USERS.md](README_BROAD_USERS.md)  before installing ProphET.
+If you are **Broadie** please follow the instructions on [README_BROAD_USERS.md](README_BROAD_USERS.md)  before installing and running ProphET.

 * EMBOSS suite